MrAAGO/Web-And-Dns-server-Deployment/README.md

  ![Screenshot 2023-04-30 211226](https://user-images.githubusercontent.com/86381942/235409395-e7b32581-21c1-4bc3-ad09-10d1ac7edbfa.png)

-**NOTE @=yourdomainname  IN = Internet (DNS Class) and we add different Sub Domains like ns1 have server IP if you have ns2 specify IP of and mail for mail server and external server and public DNS and Save the File**
+**NOTE @=yourdomainname  IN = Internet (DNS Class) and we add different Sub Domains like ns1 have server IP if you have ns2 specify IP and mail for mail server and external server and public DNS and Save the File**

 Before restarting the server, Check if there are any syntax errors in the configuration files.